-Pippa Funnell told Horse & Hound that Shannon had a couple of issues that did not respond top antibiotics, and blood tests revealed she had leukaemia.
+Pippa Funnell told Horse & Hound magazine that Shannon had a couple of issues that did not respond to antibiotics, and blood tests revealed she had leukaemia.

-“We’re all devastated,” Funnell told H&H. “She completely transformed my whole view of competing mares.
+“We’re all devastated,” Funnell said.
+“She completely transformed my whole view of competing mares.
 She showed so much affection and was so talented — I’m heartbroken.”